percona/k8spsmdb-docs/docs/operator.md

 ### `backup.storages.STORAGE-NAME.s3.endpointUrl`

-The endpo:octicons-number-24: int URL of the S3-compatible storage to be used (not needed for the original Amazon S3 cloud).
+The endpoint URL of the S3-compatible storage to be used (not needed for the original Amazon S3 cloud).

 | Value type  | Example    |
 | ----------- | ---------- |